-HEALTHY AND UNHEALTHY RELATIONSHIPS - ANSWER KEY
+HEALTHY AND UNHEALTHY FRIENDSHIP QUIZ

-1. FALSE.
-People in healthy relationships usually have outside interests as well that don't include each other.
-For example, one person may play soccer while the other doesn't play soccer but takes an art class.
-They don't have to share everything the same.

-2.FALSE.
+- 1. TRUE.
 People in healthy relationships don't insist that the other person do what they want to do.
-Putting pressure on someone to do something is not a sign of respect or friendship.
+Putting pressure on someone to do something is not a sign of respect or friendship. - 2.
+TRUE.

-3. FALSE.
-Even people who are very close have their own taste and style and their own sense of what is good to wear (or how to wear their hair, what sneakers to buy, etc).
-No one should have to rely on a friend to tell them how to look.
-Of course, it is perfectly fine to ask a friend or someone whose taste you trust, their opinion, but in the end each person gets to decide for themselves.

-4. TRUE.
 People in healthy relationships often share personal concerns, stories, and experiences with each other that they wouldn't share with other people who may not be close friends or who they just don't know very well.
-They should be able to have the expectation that the other person will keep that personal information private and not tell anyone, unless they feel that keeping the secret can be harmful or dangerous to their friend, in which case they may tell a responsible adult.
+They should be able to have the expectation that the other person will keep that personal information private and not tell anyone, unless they feel that keeping the secret can be harmful or dangerous to their friend, in which case they may tell a responsible adult. - 3.
+FALSE.

-5. FALSE.
 Healthy relationships are equal relationships, meaning both people get to have a say in what they do together.
 If one person gets angry because the other won't do what they want, that is not respectful and is not an equal relationship.
-It's okay to be annoyed with someone who doesn't want to do what you want to do, but that doesn't mean the other person has to give in if they feel strongly about it.
+It's okay to be annoyed with someone who doesn't want to do what you want to do, but that doesn't mean the other person has to give in if they feel strongly about it. - 4.
+FALSE.

-6. FALSE.
 People in healthy relationships should never call other people names, or tease one another with words that can be hurtful.
-Healthy joking around doesn't include insults, put downs or threats.
+Healthy joking around doesn't include insults, put downs or threats. - 5.
+FALSE.

-7. FALSE.
 Disagreements are fine and perfectly healthy.
 It would be more unhealthy if there were never any disagreements because that might suggest that one person is getting their way all the time and the other person is giving in all the time.
-People in healthy relationships discuss their viewpoints and feelings together to reach a solution.
+People in healthy relationships discuss their viewpoints and feelings together to reach a solution. - 6.
+FALSE.

-8. FALSE.
 Just like it is not okay to pressure someone into doing something they don't want to do, it is not healthy to do what another person wants if you don't want to.
-It is okay to compromise sometimes but if something just sounds like a really bad (or dangerous, or wrong, or just not at all interesting) idea, you shouldn't do it.
+It is okay to compromise sometimes but if something just sounds like a really bad (or dangerous, or wrong, or just not at all interesting) idea, you shouldn't do it. - 7.
+TRUE.

-9. TRUE.
 It can be really difficult for someone, even a good friend, to stick up for someone who is being teased or bullied because they are afraid that they may then be bullied, too.
 When friends stick up for each other, however, they are less likely to be bullied.
 If it is impossible to stick up for them because it doesn't feel safe, it is important to find an adult to tell who can intervene.
 Helping a friend when they are in trouble is very important to a healthy relationship.

-10. FALSE.
-People in healthy relationships enjoy each other's company but can also have separate friends they might want to hang out with by themselves, without the other person.
-Good friends don't worry about that or get jealous of the other friends.

-11. FALSE.
-Being a good friend means being a good friend when you are together or apart.
-Nobody likes people saying mean things about them or spreading rumors behind their back.
-People in healthy relationships always treat the other person with respect whether they are together or apart.

-12. TRUE.
-While it is important to be able to keep certain things private that someone shares, it is NOT a sign of a healthy relationship to keep a secret when someone is doing something unsafe or is in a situation that might harm them.
-A good friend's first priority in such a situation would be the safety and well-being of the other person, even if the other person doesn't think so.
-Sometimes people don't recognize when they are in trouble.
-Having someone who cares enough about them to get them help is important.